Skills & Trust

 How Permissions Work

-Each agent type has a set of permissions that unlock progressively:
+Each agent type has specific permissions that unlock at certain levels:

 Email Agent Example: